Imagine you find yourself on a tight budget. The best thing you need to do is to learn how to save money fast. That I know you'll agree with me.

 You could talk to your boss for a pay raise, overtime hours, or additional regular-paid hours.

 If you're looking for a job, look for something that you can do during your free time.
 Maybe look for a weekend-type job or night job.

-Side hustles could make you a lot of money.
+Side hustles could make you a lot of money per week or so.
 Period.

-Here are some ideas that can help you get started:
+Here are some ideas to earn a living and that can help you get started:

 - Delivering foods.
 Going to the grocery stores, buying your lunch food, among others can be time-consuming.
-Believe it or not, a lot of people have their food delivered, and those delivery people can get paid up to $18/hour + tips.
+Believe it or not, a lot of individuals have their food delivered, and those shopping delivery folks can get paid up to $18/hour + tips.
 How's that sound?
 Check out some delivery food apps like DoorDash and Instacart.